 - Promoting Unhealthy Foods and Deceptive Labeling

 Nestlé controls approximately 2000 brands around the world, with its baby formula being the most popular.
 However, the company's product has a dreadful track record.

 The company expanded its baby formula market in the 1970s and began advertising its baby formula as superior to breast milk, attempting to manipulate customers by spreading the narrative that its formula is beneficial for infants and provides all of the necessary nutrients that breast milk cannot.
 They even bribed medical specialists to testify on their behalf.
 This is so ethically terrible that no one can dispute it.

 The ad campaigns encourage mothers to replace breast milk with baby formula.
 The most horrible thing Nestlé did was hire "saleswomen" in developing regions of Asia and Africa and send them to give medical advice to mothers and hand them free samples of the baby formula.

-Under-educated mothers of underdeveloped countries believed the women as they were dressed as nurses.
-The free samples were weighed and packaged strategically to last just up to the day when the mothers get fully dependent on the formula and stop lactating themselves.
+Under-educated mothers of underdeveloped countries believed that women were dressed as nurses.
+The free samples were weighed and packaged strategically to last just up to the day when the mothers were fully dependent on the formula and stopped lactating themselves.

 The company’s horrible PR stunt led to thousands of infant deaths as the mothers were swapping Nestlé's baby formula for breast milk.
 This left the children deficient in the necessary nutrients that breast milk provides.